 Anyhoo, here’s how stitch length works…

 If you’re sewing dreamy tulle or a gorgeous charmeuse, a stitch length of 2.0mm is just right.
+Why?
+Because the fabric is delicate.

 On the other hand, if you are sewing denim or leather, you will need to increase the stitch length to 3.0mm or 4.0mm, respectively.
+Why?
+Because you don’t want the larger holes that a leather sewing needle makes too close together.

 Other Times When You May Want to Adjust Stitch Length